Richard Brown (rugby union)

 Richard Brown (born 28 August 1984) is an Australian rugby union footballer.

 Career

 He is one of six players to have represented the Western Force in all of its Super 14 games in 2007, and one of 14 Force players selected in the Wallabies train-on squad in May 2008.
-In 2009 Brown became the Wallabies first choice number 8.
+In 2009 Brown became Australia national rugby union team's first choice number 8.
 In 2000 he played in the first XV at St. Josephs Nudgee College in Brisbane, captained by Rocky Elsom.
 Brown was in Year 11 with Hugh McMeniman and Rocky Elsom was in Year 12.

 In 2002, Brown played in the University of Queensland Undefeated Colts 1 Premiership team.
 This team also included other future professional players such as Stephen Moore, Heath Tessman, Hugh McMeniman, Mitchell Chapman, Tim Usasz, Josh Graham and Drew Mitchell.